Drug Free Schools and Communities Act

 College disciplinary penalties

-Students who violate TCC’s policy on alcohol and other drugs will be subject to disciplinary action in accordance with college policies and Student Standards of Conduct.
+Students who violate TCC’s policy on alcohol and other drugs will be subject to disciplinary action in accordance with the TCC Code of Conduct Policy, which is published in the Student Handbook.
 Employees who violate TCC’s policy on alcohol and other drugs will be subject to action in accordance with college polices.

 Legal penalties